pablomarquezb78/MHRiseObjectDetector/README.md

 ```
 conda create --name tflite1-env python=3.9
 ```
 Enter "y" when it asks if you want to proceed.
 Activate the environment and install the required packages by issuing the commands below.
-We'll install TensorFlow, OpenCV, and a downgraded version of protobuf:
+We'll install TensorFlow, OpenCV, a downgraded version of protobuf, and Scipy:
 ```
 conda activate tflite1-env
 pip install tensorflow opencv-python protobuf==3.20.*